 weight of sample

-2.3.6 Crude Proteins (AOAC, 2005)
+2.3.6: Crude Proteins (AOAC, 2005)

 Principle: The method involves digesting the sample with hot, concentrated sulfuric acid in the presence of a metallic catalyst.
 Organic nitrogen in the sample is reduced to ammonia.
 This is retained in the solution as ammonium sulphate.
 The solution is made alkaline and then distilled to release the ammonia.
 The ammonia is trapped in diluted acid and then titrated.